 Sadie enjoys performing sets about the crazy human life events that befall her.
 She loves to explore the human side of being a Welsh Astrophysicist and Outreach Leader who works at the University of Southampton.

 - 18th April 2018, Anything Funny?
 Open Mic Night, The Point, Eastleigh.

 - 18th January 2018, Professor Malice’s Science Apocalypse panel show in The Harrison, London.

-- Nov 2017, Science Showoff, ‘Physics and Fun’ at Star of Kings, London.
+- November 2017, Science Showoff, ‘Physics and Fun’ at Star of Kings, London, 9 minute set.
 This gig was filmed by the Institute of Physics (IOP) for a film on ‘Physics and Comedy’ and I was also interviewed by them afterwards for more film footage.

 - August 2017, Edinburgh Fringe Festival, I performed a 10 minute set as part of the ‘Agony Auncles of Science’ panel show and was on the panel at 3 of the gigs.
 This show was rated number 1 by WIRED magazine in their article on the ‘7 reasons why 2017’s Edinburgh Festival is the best yet for science and technology’ article.

 - July 2017, Science Showoff, Star of Kings, London, 8 minute set.